fquevedo/crud_tickets/README.md

 $ 3. composer install
 $ 4. cd client && npm install
 ```
-Dont forget to import database.sql( in the root of the repository )
+Dont forget to import database.sql from MySQL

 #### Deploy
 to deploy Server use this command: